- The United States recently saw a surge in apprehensions of unaccompanied migrant children, most from Central America, along its southwestern border.

 - U.S. detention of migrant children has long sparked controversy.
 Critics have accused the Trump administration of violating the rights of minors in immigration custody.

-A spike in apprehensions of migrant children crossing the U.S. southern border without a parent or guardian is threatening to overwhelm the systems set up to care for them, and has reinvigorated debate over the detention of minors.
-The Donald J. Trump administration has called the influx of asylum seekers—both adults and minors—a national security threat, and has implemented a suite of policies meant to deter migrants and combat human traffickers.
+A recent spike in apprehensions of migrant children crossing the U.S. southern border without a parent or guardian threatened to overwhelm the systems set up to care for them, and reinvigorated debate over the detention of minors.
+The Donald J. Trump administration called the influx of asylum seekers—both adults and minors—a national security threat, and implemented a suite of policies meant to deter migrants and combat human traffickers.
 Critics, including many in Congress, say the administration’s response is exacerbating a humanitarian crisis in Central America, breaking U.S. law, and violating international human rights norms.

 What’s the situation at the border?

 Immigration authorities apprehended a record-setting 76,020 unaccompanied minors at or near the U.S.-Mexico border during the 2019 fiscal year, an increase of 52 percent over 2018.
 At the same time, arrests of migrants traveling with family members—some of whom authorities later recategorized as unaccompanied children—more than quadrupled from the previous year, reaching a new peak of 473,682.
 For the first time, unaccompanied minors and families accounted for more than half of border crossers.
-Still, despite a recent uptick, total border apprehensions are well below the all-time high set in 2000.
+Nonetheless, total border apprehensions were well below the all-time high set in 2000.

-While about three-quarters of unaccompanied children in federal care are fifteen years of age or older, authorities have detained infants and toddlers.
+About 70 percent of unaccompanied children in federal care are fifteen years of age or older, though authorities have detained infants and toddlers.
 Since September 2018, six children have died in the custody of immigration authorities, following a decade without any such deaths.